Broken Tooth: Salvageable or Unsalvageable?

 Alternatively, a tooth may become unsalvageable when the damage is too severe to repair or when its stability cannot be restored.
 Examples include vertical root fractures, breaks that extend below the gum line, or extensive decay that leaves insufficient healthy structure for a dental restoration.
 Additionally, if an infection spreads to the surrounding bone or tissues and cannot be controlled, the tooth may need to be removed to protect overall oral health.

-If a tooth is deemed unsalvageable, the dentist will discuss replacement options, such as dental implants, bridges, or partial dentures, to restore function and appearance.
+If a tooth is deemed unsalvageable, the dentist will discuss replacement options, such as dental implants, crowns, or bridges, to restore its function and appearance.
 Acting quickly after a tooth injury increases the chances of saving it, so prompt dental care is always recommended.

 Act quick after receiving a broken tooth